johnbillion/wp_mail/readme.md

 ## New Site

-### When WordPress is installed

-Sent when WordPress is initially installed.

-    To:        Site Admin
-    From:      WordPress <wordpress@host>
-    Subject:   New WordPress Site
-    Function:  wp_new_blog_notification()
-    Pluggable: Yes
-    Filters:   None
-    Disable:   Overwrite the pluggable function

 ### A new site is created

 Multisite only.
 Sent when a new site is created from Network Admin -> Sites -> Add New.